urmijain/Catdog/README.md

 3) [AWS ELASTIC BEANSTALK]( https://docs.aws.amazon.com/elastic-beanstalk/index.html)

 STEPS FOR AUTOMATION:

-1)Log in to your AWS account.
+1) Log in to your AWS account.

-2)Create an EC2 and install Jenkins.
+2) Create an EC2 and install Jenkins.

-3)Log in to your Github account and create a repository.
+3) Log in to your Github account and create a repository.

-4)Create an AWS Codepipline with source as Github, build using jenkins ,deploy on AWS Elastic Beanstalk.
+4) Create an AWS Codepipline with source as Github, build using jenkins ,deploy on AWS Elastic Beanstalk.

 EXECUTION:

-1)Create an ML model and integrate with Flask Webframe Application.
+1) Create an ML model and integrate with Flask Webframe Application.

-2)Push this code in your repository,then AWS Codepipline will compile,build and deploy the code.
+2) Push this code in your repository,then AWS Codepipline will compile,build and deploy the code.

-3)Your website is ready to use.
+3) Your website is ready to use.

 Enjoy!All the best!!